eidraffin/eidraffin/README.md

 ---

-## 🪪 About Me
+## About Me

-I’m passionate about staying at the forefront of technology.
+I’m driven to stay at the forefront of technology.
 I have a deep interest in operating systems, and I’m currently focused on:

 - 🖥️ Backend Development
 - 🔐 Cybersecurity